-A note or promissory note is a document in which the borrower agrees to repay a loan at a stipulated interest rate within a specified period of time.
+A note or promissory note is a document in which you agree to repay a loan at a stipulated interest rate within a specified period of time.
 The note may specify a variable, fixed or adjustable rate, and whether line-of-credit financing is being used.
-Its use and terms vary from credit institution to credit institution.
+Its use and terms vary from one credit institution to another.